 In 1983, on an ordinary day, while rocking my colickly six-month-old daughter, my brain/mind fell completely silent — providing an unexpected earthquake-like glimpse of something I would later understand to be impersonal awareness aware of itself.
 I noticed and felt a surge of powerful electrical activity moving through the body, yet it seemed familiar, loving, and intelligent, but with an amped-up feel from the benevolent impersonal presence I felt as a child.

 Several decades of practicing yoga, along with frequent kundalini energy work, silent meditation, and inquiry seemed to calm the body and further quieten the brain/mind.
-I noticed longer spans of impersonal consciousness deepened into occasional experiences of satori.
-Yet the sensory experience was still claimed as a personal self.
+I noticed longer spans of deep solitude and occasional glimpses of satori.
+Yet the sensory experience was still claimed as a me having the experience as a separate and personal self.

 Knowing intellectually that satori, enlightenment, and near death experiences were experiences of a brain/mind, I maintained a rigorous self-inquiry as to “who” or “what” was having satori experiences and who or what could be realized or enlightened.
-Between 2001 and 2011 many blissful states of satori appeared, with the personal identity thinning out into a wisp of unicity.
-The last shreds and shards of a personal identity along with the desires, personal beliefs, and attachments to family, physics, and finally, a relative God, fell away.
-Perception was perceiving itself as timeless, edgeless, impersonal awareness –reflecting and projecting an illusory anita in a dreamy momentary appearance.
+Between 2001 and 2011 many blissful states of satori appeared, with the personal identity thinning out into a gauze of unicity.
+The last shreds of a personal identity along with the desires, personal beliefs, and attachments to family, physics, and finally, a relative God, fell away.
+Perception was perceiving itself as awareness… as the timeless, edgeless, appearance that mysteriously reflects and projects an illusory Anita as a momentary appearance.

-Anita, believing herself to be separate for 53 years, saw clearly she was only an appearance as impersonal awareness perceiving and reflecting through the prism as a momentary light-body character.
+Believing myself to be separate for 53 years, I finally saw clearly I was simply and appearance as impersonal awareness perceiving and reflecting through the prism as a momentary light-body character of Anita.

-And the misperception and beliefs about Anita faded like smoke tendrils blowing through a fierce wind.
-Yet as aware presence, I feel emotions, sensations, imaginings, and textures of the character as a woman, wife, mother, and business owner.
+Like a pile of dead and dry leaves, the ideas, perceptions and beliefs I cherished and held about myself as Anita were blown away like leaves in a fierce wind.
+Yet nothing was lost nor gained.
+Only misperceived.
+I am awareness, presence, sensations, imaginings, and textures of the character appearing now (linear time fell away) as a woman, wife, mother, and business owner.

 A few months later in early 2012, I rented a cabin in the mountains for a month of seclusion to write, laugh, cry, and walk in nature.
 The last beliefs to evaporate were a belief, a hope, a longing… that impersonal awareness could be perpetual, permanent, and exist beyond the illusory moment.
 This was the biggest, deepest, most buried, and painful belief to challenge….as nothing, and not even a glimmer, a whisper, a shadow, or an echo, nothing, nothing, would remain…or could remain.
 How could there be anything beyond this appearance here now unless a belief in time is still running?

 My biggest fear…supremely realized…I did not actually exist as a separate person across time.
-Suddenly…there was only a fleeting perceiving perceiving perceiving, pure impersonal awareness appearing and not even that.
+There is only this moment.
+Again and again there was a fleeting perceiving perceiving perceiving, pure impersonal awareness appearing and not even that.

 Without the the beliefs and concepts of a (relative) brain/mind, separation is not possible.
 Hidden under the concepts and beliefs of the brain/mind radiates and vibrates the aware presence that simply is.
 One without a two…only edgeless, infinite and timeless aware presence.
 What more can be said?
 The utter and devastating aloneness of this intimacy perfumes the illusory air as a joyful sadness.
 Nothing remains, and not even nothing.